 I was really curious to see the C3 lubricant’s UV dye in action.
-On my first try I wasn’t seeing any glow from the UV dye, it just seemed like the little flashlight Muc-Off supplies was making everything look blue.
-However, upon a second attempt I realised two things- the glow from the UV dye isn’t easy to see in broad daylight, and I probably could have applied a bit more lubricant.
-I laid it on nice and thick, checked the chain again in a dimly lit room and there it was – a bright greenish-yellow glow wherever the C3 lube had stuck.
+On my first try, I wasn’t seeing any glow from the UV dye, it just seemed like the little flashlight Muc-Off supplies were making everything look blue.
+However, upon a second attempt, I realised two things- the glow from the UV dye isn’t easy to see in broad daylight, and I probably could have applied a bit more lubricant.
+I laid it on nice and thick, checked the chain again in a dimly lit room, and there it was – a bright greenish-yellow glow wherever the C3 lube had stuck.

 -50° C Chain lube:

 I just picked up a Rocky Mountain Slayer in October (review coming soon!), so I used it as the test mule for this cold weather lube.
 Temperatures here haven’t dropped anywhere close to -50, but dipped well below the freezing point several times.
 I did squeeze in one slippery snow ride too!

 The -50° C Chain Lube is designed to last a long time in wet conditions and to prevent your chain from freezing up in frigid temperatures.
 While Muc-Off does call it a chain lube, the -50° is also ideal for cables, shifters, derailleurs, pedals, etc., and is intended for all kinds of bikes.

 I found the -50° C doesn’t shed dirt as well as the C3 Ceramic: there is a bit of grime sticking to the Slayer’s chain, and a considerable amount of gunk on the rear derailleur rollers.
 To be fair, this bike was only ridden in fall and early winter conditions and definitely got a lot muddier than my Trek.